MoSilvera/Cohort37_eyes_on_the_sky/README.md

 ## Tools

-The API's featured in this site are sourced from [NASA's Open API project](https://api.nasa.gov/)
+The API's featured in this site are sourced from [NASA's open API project](https://api.nasa.gov/)

 #### APOD